michaeldyrynda/deckset/Introducing Laravel/presentation.md

 * Laravel provides a suite of tools for interacting with your application's databases
 * The most notable tool is Eloquent, Laravel's ActiveRecord ORM implementation
 * Eloquent is one of Laravel's most popular and influential features
-* Simple; one class per table, which is responsible for retrieving,r epresenting, and persisting data to that table
+* Simple; one class per table, which is responsible for retrieving, representing, and persisting data to that table

 ---